-You can see it only needed a little trimming.
+You can see the shutter only needed a little trimming.

 I decided to make some shelves for one of the shutters.
 I used some scrap 1x’s and some pieces that I had ripped off of 2x’s for one reason or another.
-I got the idea from Homeroad.
+The idea came from my friend Susan from Homeroad.
 I was going by memory, and now see that I did mine differently.
 My suggestion to you would be to leave off the side pieces like Susan did.

 I used Gorilla wood glue and my nail gun to attach those little ledges.

 I used triangles just like Susan did.
 Then I attached them with my nail gun and some Gorilla wood glue.

 Here is the shelf all finished, and ready to be painted.